DenebBoito/qtiplus/README.md

 Available options concern the choice of SDP solver (*solver*), which of the fitting routines to employ (*pipeline*), the number of voxels to be fitted simultaneously (*nvox*), whether or not to use parallel computations (*parallel*), and possible indexes of measurements to exclude from the fitting (*ind*).

 ### pipeline
-The pipeline options are constructed using SDPdc, NLLSdc, m)-check, and SDPdcm as building blocks.
 Pre-constructed pipelines can be identified via integers as follows:

 - 0 : SDPdc (default)
 - 1 : SDPdc followed by NLLSdc